What To Bring

 • Soft gun case for transportation during the hunt

-• Please feel free to email or call ahead of your hunt to double check if anything else is needed
+Please feel free to email or call ahead of your hunt to double check if anything else is needed

+We want you to have the best trip possible, and a little preseason warm up is the best way to do that.
 A couple rounds of sporting clays in the month or so prior to your trip will not only get you back into shooting form, but it will also let you know if your gun is having any issues that need to be addressed.
-There are few things worse than a broken gun to ruin a hunt, and where we are there are no gunsmiths.
+There are few things worse than a broken gun to ruin a hunt.

 We welcome all furry hunting partners that you would like to bring up on your hunt.
-Here are a few new guidelines that will be in effect for 2013.

 • There will be warm spot for you to put your dog's crate/kennel when we are not hunting.
 You are also welcome to keep them in your vehicle if you drive